Gama11/haxe-evolution/proposals/0000-explicit-monomorphs.md

 ];
 ```

-Syntax-wise, underscores are the natural choice, as they are already used wildcards in pattern matching.
-Furthermore, it's also a well-established convention to use `_` for local identifiers that are "ignored", though it does not yet have special semenatics here.
+Syntax-wise, underscores are the natural choice, as they are already used as wildcards in pattern matching.
+Furthermore, it's also a well-established convention to use `_` for local identifiers that are "ignored", though it does not yet have special semantics here.
 So the proposed syntax is both familiar and concise.

 Another possibility might be `?`, but this seems problematic since this is already used for optional types. `_` currently has no meaning in type hints and does not parse.